gokulm/BoltOn/docs/mediator.md

 <br /> To create a request with response of type TResponse and that requires require unit of work.
 A transaction with isolation level ReadCommitted will be started for the requests that implement this interface.
 * `IQuery<out TResponse>`
 <br /> To create a request with response of type TResponse and that requires unit of work.
 A transaction with isolation level ReadCommitted will be started for the requests that implement this interface.
-<br /> If **BoltOn.Mediator.Data.EF** is installed and bolted, DbContexts' ChangeTracker.QueryTrackingBehavior will be set to `QueryTrackingBehavior.NoTracking` and ChangeTracker.AutoDetectChangesEnabled will be set to false.
+<br /> If **BoltOn.Data.EF** is installed and bolted, DbContexts' ChangeTracker.QueryTrackingBehavior will be set to `QueryTrackingBehavior.NoTracking` and `ChangeTracker.AutoDetectChangesEnabled` will be set to false.
 * `IStaleQuery<out TResponse>`
 <br /> To create a request with response of type TResponse and that requires require unit of work.
 A transaction with isolation level ReadUncommitted will be started for the requests that implement this interface.

-The response can be a value or a reference type, which is always tied to the request.
+The **response** can be any value or reference type.

 After declaring the request and the response, you need to create a handler by implementiong any of these interfaces: